 Most organizations have a mission or values statement.
 How many organizations are living it?
-This course helps identify leadership strategies for ensuring organizational strategies are aligned with organization mission and values and serve the broader goals of business and society.
-Learn more about the ESG framework and be able to apply it to communications initiatives, building trust and making a positive, authentic impact.
-Effective leaders communicate consistently and in alignment with organizational missions that represent the highest of ethical standards.
+This course helps identify leadership strategies for ensuring organizational strategies are aligned with the organization's mission and values and serve the broader goals of business and society.
+Learn more about the important role communications professionals have in influencing organizational cultures and engaging in corporate and social responsibility to build trust and make a positive, authentic impact.
+Effective leaders communicate consistently and in alignment with organizational missions that represent the highest ethical standards.